-To qualify as an elder, a candidate for the eldership must also know “the whole counsel of God” as taught in Holy Scripture.
-One of the most important qualifications for a biblical elder is stated in Titus 1:9.
-A candidate for eldership “must hold firm to the trustworthy word as taught, so that he may be able to give instruction in sound doctrine and also to rebuke those who contradict it” (Titus 1:9).
+To qualify as an elder, a candidate must also know “the whole counsel of God” as taught in Holy Scripture.
+One of the most important elder qualifications is stated in Titus 1:9: he “must hold firm to the trustworthy word as taught, so that he may be able to give instruction in sound doctrine and also to rebuke those who contradict it” (Titus 1:9).

 An elder must be able to explain and defend the gospel, instruct people in sound doctrine, counsel people using Scripture, and answer fundamental questions regarding the Christian faith.
 So it is imperative for an elder to know the Bible.

 The Example of Paul

-I did not shrink from declaring to you anything that was profitable, and teaching you in public and from house to house … for I did not shrink from declaring to you the whole counsel of God.
+“I did not shrink from declaring to you anything that was profitable, and teaching you in public and from house to house . . . for I did not shrink from declaring to you the whole counsel of God.”
 (Acts 20:20, 27)

 Need for Examination

-But how would those who examine a candidate for eldership know if the candidate holds to the apostolic gospel and is capable of teaching and protecting the church from false doctrine if there are not some kinds of standard doctrinal questions asked for assessing the candidate’s proficiency in Scripture and doctrine?
+The only way to know if the candidate holds to the apostolic gospel—and is thus capable of teaching and protecting from false doctrine—is to use a set of standard doctrinal questions to assess his proficiency in Scripture and doctrine.

 A Guide for Testing